IBM/ibm-cloud-reference-architectures/README.md

 Created with the ***TechZone Accelerator Toolkit***

-> This collection of AWS Cloud terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by Ecosystem Engineering
+> This collection of IBM Cloud terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by Ecosystem Engineering

 ### Change Log